 Brings together an experienced team of a laparoscopic surgeon Dr Susan Evans, specialist general practitioner Dr Claire Fairweather, specialists endometriosis nurse Mrs Jane Marsh and associated health professionals, who are committed to providing comprehensive care for women with pelvic pain and endometriosis.

-ECCA Adelaide is located in the private consulting rooms of Dr Susan Evans.
+ECCA Adelaide is located in the private consulting rooms of Dr Susan Evans (Pelvic Pain SA).
 Our clinic is conveniently located just minutes from the city at:

 38 The Parade, Norwood, Adelaide SA 5067